unosquare/swan-aspnetcore/README.md

 Here we can find very useful code to use in our project configuration.
 All of this you can use it in your Startup.cs file, see our [Sample Project](https://github.com/unosquare/swan-aspnetcore/tree/master/src/Unosquare.Swan.AspNetCore.Sample) for more reference.

-### Add BearerTokenAuthentication and Use BearerTokenAuthentication
+### Using Bearer Token Authentication

-Add BearerTokenAuthentication adds the services that are going to be used in your application.
+The extension method AddBearerTokenAuthentication adds the services that are going to be used in your application.
 This method uses the Jwt schemes and adds a JwtBearer with the Token Validation Parameters that you configure.
 Jwt stands for [JSON Web Tokens](https://jwt.io/introduction/)

-Use BearerTokenAuthentication is important because it gives the application the requirements to use authentication and authorization with JWT.
+The extension method UseBearerTokenAuthentication is important because it gives the application the requirements to use authentication and authorization with JWT.

 With this configuration, you just need to add the data annotation [Authorize] to your API to say that the user needs to be authorized to access that part of your project.